-An estimated 480,000 people contracted multidrug-resistant tuberculosis (MDR-TB) in 2014, yet only around one quarter of them were diagnosed and started on treatment.
+An estimated 600,000 people contracted rifampicin-resistant tuberculosis or multidrug-resistant tuberculosis (MDR-TB) in 2016, yet only around one quarter of them were diagnosed and started on treatment.
 Meanwhile resistant strains continue to transmit from person to person.

 The latest Global TB Report records rates of more than 20 percent MDR-TB amongst newly diagnosed TB cases in parts of Eastern Europe and Central Asia, rising to a staggering 69 percent in re-treatment cases.

 Efforts to control the epidemic are dangerously out of step with international recommendations and proven best practices, hampered by political, financial and technical obstacles.
 The standard treatments today present a significant challenge to scaling up the necessary global response.